veliancreate-zz/responsive-shopping-cart/README.md

-# Shopping Cart
+# Responsive Shopping Cart

-Tech used:
+## Tech used:

  * NodeJS with Express middleware
- * Angular
+ * Angular and real time, two-way data binding
- * SASS
- * Jasmine/Protractor
+ * Protractor for e2e and unit tests
- * CSS Media Queries for responsivity
+ * SASS with CSS Media Queries for responsivity
+ * Bower for front end dependency package management
+ * Grunt for task running

-Please clone the repo, then from the project root folder, run the following in the command line:
+Please clone the repo, then from the project root folder, run the following from the command line:

 1.	npm install
 2.	bower install